osmandapp/web/main/docs/user/widgets/map-buttons.md

 ![Directions button allows](@site/static/img/widgets/directions_button_allows.png)

 **Directions** button allows to [build a route](../navigation/index.md) and [start navigation](../navigation/index.md).
-In navigation mode this button is not visible by default and it appears after a short tap on the map.
+In navigation mode this button is not visible by default and it appears after a short tap the map.

 **Directions** button has 3 different indicative states:
 - Default grey icon - the route has not been built yet.
 A dialog to build a new route will appear by click.